نوع مقاله : مقاله کامل

 To build the training dataset, field surveys were conducted and GPS-based samples were cross-checked with existing geomorphological information.
 After integrating all datasets, both models were trained and implemented in Python.

-Finally, an independent set of field validation samples was collected to evaluate model performance using Overall Accuracy and the Kappa coefficient.
+Finally, an independent set of field validation samples was collected to evaluate model performance utilizing Overall Accuracy and the Kappa coefficient.

 کلیدواژهها [English]